vinayakyengandul/greytrix-ui-kit/README.md

             - mobileFlex - int -  The mobileFlex factor to use for this child.
 This is for mobile.
             - textOverFlow- TextOverflow - Defaults to retrieving the value from the nearest DefaultTextStyle ancestor.
             - displayKey - bool - This is for Display field label name, If displaykey is true than field name is showing with value.
 Default is false.
-            - type - GtFieldType - Type of field is define like Enum(STRING,EMAIL,PHONE,CHIP,BANNER,FILTER).
+            - type - GtFieldType - Type of field is defines like Enum(STRING,EMAIL,PHONE,CHIP,BANNER,FILTER).
-            - webTextFormatType - TextformatType - This will define which text format is taken.
+            - webTextFormatType - TextformatType - This defines the which text format is taken.
 Default is TextformatType.caption for web.
-            - mobileTextFormatType - TextformatType - This will define which text format is taken.
+            - mobileTextFormatType - TextformatType - This defines the which text format is taken.
 Default is TextformatType.caption for mobile.
-            - keyTextFormatType - TextformatType - This will define which text format is taken.
+            - keyTextFormatType - TextformatType - This defines the which text format is taken.
 Default is TextformatType.caption for label.
             - isCardTitle - bool - This contains field is showing in title or not in Card.
 Default false.
             - isCardSubTitle - bool - This contains field is showing in SubTitle or not in Card.
 Default false.
             - isBannerField - bool - This used for A banner displays a prominent message and related field.
 Default value is false.
             - cardRow- int -  This is contains which row have to display this field in card.
             - filterType - GtFilterType - This field is used for which type is filter like (  RADIO_BUTTON_FILTER,  CHECKBOX_BUTTON_FILTER,  RANGE_FILTER,  SORT_FILTER,)
             - filterItems - Map<String, dynamic> - This is Sort the List as per given sort fields.
 And also Display the fields in UI.
-            - valuePath - String - This is define which is Field map with valuePath.
+            - valuePath - String - This defines the which is Field map with valuePath.
             - filterValue - String - This value is send to the API for this field.
             - filterLabel - String - It will show in UI in this filter field.
             - rangeStart- String - This is Range Start field name.